 Clinical studies have also shown that Triphala was found to have good, natural laxative properties and also helps to improve appetite and reduce gastric hyperacidity.
 Studies have indicated that Triphala was effective in preventing dental caries and that this effect was equal to that of chlorhexidine.
 The current review addresses the validated pharmacological properties of Triphala.

-Triphala is often prescribed in the first line treatment of many aliments and is used as a laxative, detoxifying agent and rejuvenator.
+Triphala is often prescribed in the first line treatment of many ailments and is used as a laxative, detoxifying agent and rejuvenator.
 To establish its clinical validity the present work was undertaken to evaluate its therapeutic potentials and adverse effects: The Triphala formulation was standardized by HPTLC (High Performance Thin Layer Chromatography), using Gallic acid as a marker and was subjected to clinical studies.
 After proper screening 160 patients of age between 16–52 years were selected for 45 days clinical study.
-The effectiveness of trial supplements were judged on the basis of the subjective and objective para-meters.
-It was observed that the amount, frequency and consistency of stool were improved in Triphala treated group.
-The changes of odor, mucous, flatulence, belching and abdominal pain where also taken into account.
-Well-being was assessed on the basis of the parameters like concentration, appetite, thirst, sleep, hyperacidity in arbitrary scoring system.
-Triphala was found to have good laxative property, help in management of hyperacidity and also improving appetite.
+The effectiveness of trial supplements were judged on the basis of the subjective and objective parameters.
+It was observed that the amount, frequency and consistency of stool were improved in the Triphala treated group.
+The changes of odor, mucous, flatulence, belching and abdominal pain were also taken into account.
+Well-being was assessed on the basis of the parameters like concentration, appetite, thirst, sleep, hyperacidity in an arbitrary scoring system.
+Triphala was found to have good laxative properties, help in management of hyperacidity and also improving appetite.
 No adverse effect was observed in the treated group when compared to normal patients.
 Triphala can be used effectively in the treatment of constipation and other gastric problems.

 Another Study: Seventy obese subjects were randomized into four groups.
 Ayurvedic herbal treatments of triphala were given for three months while one group received a placebo.
 Physical, clinical and pathological investigations were carried out at regular intervals.
 A significant weight loss was observed in drug therapy groups when compared with the placebo.
 Body measurements such as skin fold thickness and hip and waist circumferences were significantly decreased.
 Decreases in serum cholesterol and triglyceride levels were observed.
 No side effects of any kind were observed during the treatment period.